aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/merge-table-cells/_index.md

 {{% /alert %}}

-## Check if Cell is Merged
+## Checking if a Cell is Merged

 To check if a cell is part of a sequence of merged cells, we simply check the **HorizontalMerge** and **VerticalMerge** properties.

 The following code example shows how to print the horizontal and vertical cell merge type:

-{{< gist "aspose-words-gists" "93de23a2f74a7f2e4971ed203874c983" "check-cells-merged.cs" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ColumnsAndRows-CheckCellsMerged-CheckCellsMerged.java" >}}

-{{% alert color="primary" %}}

-You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Table%20with%20merged%20cells.docx).

-{{% /alert %}}

 ## Merge Table Cells When Using DocumentBuilder

-To merge cells in a table created with the [DocumentBuilder](https://reference.aspose.com/words/net/aspose.words/documentbuilder/), you need to set the appropriate merge type for each cell where the merge is expected – first **CellMerge.First** and then **CellMerge.Previous**.
+To merge cells in a table created with the [DocumentBuilder](https://reference.aspose.com/words/java/com.aspose.words/documentbuilder/), you need to set the appropriate merge type for each cell where the merge is expected – first **CellMerge.First** and then **CellMerge.Previous**.

 Also, you must remember to clear the merge setting for those cells where no merge is required – this can be done by setting the first non-merge cell to **CellMerge.None**.
 If this is not done, all cells in the table will be merged.

 The following code example shows how to create a table with two rows where the cells in the first row are merged horizontally:

-{{< gist "aspose-words-gists" "93de23a2f74a7f2e4971ed203874c983" "horizontal-merge.cs" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ColumnsAndRows-MergeCellsInATable-mergeCellsHorizontally.java" >}}

 The following code example shows how to create a two-column table where the cells in the first column are vertically merged:

-{{< gist "aspose-words-gists" "93de23a2f74a7f2e4971ed203874c983" "vertical-merge.cs" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ColumnsAndRows-MergeCellsInATable-mergeCellsVertically.java" >}}

 ## Merge Table Cells in Other Cases